ZAZ Zaporozhets: ZAZ-966

-The 966 was discontinued in 1972, with the introduction of the ZAZ 968.
+The ZAZ-966 was discontinued in 1972, with the introduction of the ZAZ-968.

-Nicknamed "Zapo" in the Eastern Bloc, the 966 was also popular in Western Europe, including some Scandinavian countries and France.
+Nicknamed "Zapo" in the Eastern Bloc, the ZAZ-966 also found some buyers in Western Europe, including Finland and France.
 Some markets swapped the original engine for a 956 cc Renault unit.

 ZAZ-968

-The ZAZ-968 and its modifications were produced from 1971 to 1980.
-It featured the same 40 hp 1,197 cc MeMZ 968 V4 as the ZAZ 966, but the exterior design was slightly modernized.
+The ZAZ-968 and its variants were produced from 1971 to 1980.
+It featured the same 40 hp 1,197 cc MeMZ-968 V4 as the ZAZ-966, but the exterior design was slightly modernized.
 The most obvious alteration was replacing the fake chrome grille in the car's front with a horizontal chrome decoration.
 Among other changes was a less austere dashboard and better front brakes.
-The 968 was discontinued in 1978, having been produced simultaneously with the newer 968A since 1973, which was produced until 1980.
+The ZAZ-968 was discontinued in 1978, having been produced simultaneously with the newer 968A since 1973, which was produced until 1980.
 It introduced new safety measures, including a new steering wheel and a plastic dashboard instead of the earlier metal one.
-The 968A also had its variants for the disabled (the ZAZ-968R, B, B2, AB, and AB2) with the 30 hp 887 cc engine.
+The ZAZ-968A also had its variants for the disabled (the ZAZ-968R, B, B2, AB, and AB2) with the 30 hp 887 cc engine.

-Toward the end of 1974, the up-market 968A debuted, surviving until 1979.
+Toward the end of 1974, the up-market ZAZ-968A debuted, continuing in production until 1979.
 Among its improvements was a padded dash, energy-absorbing (collapsing) steering column, and seats from the VAZ-2101.
-The export 968E (destined mostly for the Eastern Bloc) had headlights modified to meet international standards, a safety glass windscreen, and an anti-theft steering lock.
+The export ZAZ-968E (destined mostly for the Eastern Bloc) had headlights modified to meet international standards, a safety glass windscreen, and an anti-theft steering lock.

 ZAZ-968M

-In 1979, the 968 series was replaced by the modernized 968M.
+In 1979, the ZAZ-968 series was replaced by the modernized ZAZ-968M.
 Prototyped in 1977, it had the "ears" removed and replaced much of the chrome exterior with black plastic.
-Its interior design was also upgraded, featuring a closed-space glove compartment and a slightly more modern dashboard.
-It was offered with either the MeMZ 968E (40 hp, carbureted, low-compression for 76-octane fuel); 968GE (40 hp, dual carburettor); or the MeMZ 968BE (50 hp, 8.4:1 compression, for 93-octane).
+Its interior design was also upgraded, featuring an enclosed glove box and a slightly more modern dashboard.
+It was offered with either the MeMZ-968E (40 hp, carbureted, low-compression for 76-octane fuel); ZAZ-968GE (40 hp, dual carburettor); or the MeMZ-968BE (50 hp, 8.4:1 compression, for 93-octane) engine.
 Instead of the side-mounted "ears", the hood lid and rear quarter panels were louvered.

-The 968M was the last Zaporozhets model and also spent the most time in production, spanning a career from 1979 to 1 June 1994.
-Some of its special variants include the ZAZ-968MB2, for drivers who had only one foot, the ZAZ-968MB for drivers who had no feet.
+The ZAZ-968M was the last Zaporozhets model and also spent the most time in production, with cars being made from 1979 to 1 June 1994.
+By that time, the Soviet Union had collapsed, Ukraine had become independent, and modern, front wheel drive economy cars from the West like the Volkswagen Polo and Ford Fiesta had become available in quantity, vehicles which the 1950s and 60s designed Zaporozhets had no hope of competing with.
+Some of its special variants include the ZAZ-968MB2, for drivers who had only one foot, and the ZAZ-968MB for drivers who had no feet.